-The 2-hour webinar is sponsored by the National Institute of Statistical Sciences and will feature 4 prominent leaders in statistics and data analytics.
+The 2-hour webinar (12:00 – 14:00 EDT) will feature 4 prominent leaders in statistics and data analytics.
 The 4 speakers, Vincent Granville, Victor Lo, Hal Stern, and Lee Wilkinson are pioneers in their distinct areas of expertise.
 The webinar will be moderated by Dan Jeske.
 A short bio of each participant is given at the end of the program.

 Registration for this event is required.
 Register Today!